JeremyMarchand/docker-postgres/README.md

 # LAMP stack built with Docker Compose

-This is a basic LAMP stack environment built using Docker Compose.
+This is a basic Linux Apache Postgres Php stack environment built using Docker Compose.
 It consists following:

 * PHP 7.2
 * Apache 2.4